ranbureand/sitefolio/_projects/sempiternity.markdown

     %}
 </div>

-The interface of the site is extremely **simple** on purpose, so that the user can fully **focus on the content** of the pieces without being distracted by any unneeded graphical interference.
+The **simple-on-purpose** site interface let users fully **focus on the content** of the pieces, without the risk of being distracted by any unneeded graphical interference.

-In addition, content readability is always at the best thanks to a robust **responsive adaptive layout** and a flexible **responsive typography**.
+The content readability is always at its best thanks to a robust **responsive adaptive layout** and a flexible **responsive typography**.

 <div class="figures">
     {% include image.html